 What is "Academic Planning"?

-Academic Planning looks a lot like advising without the focus on course selection or specific career planning.
-It involves an Academic Support staff member making a plan with a student, outlining the "to-do" items for a successful semester or other defined period of time: what resources the student should access, what support they need from different offices on campus, how and when to access that support, and includes a schedule of check-ins for the student and Academic Support staff.
+Academic Planning begins with a sort of "academic diagnostic"—what is going on for you as a student on and off campus, how is it effecting your academics, and what do you need to be a more successful student.
+It involves an Academic Support staff member making a plan with you, outlining the "to-do" items for a successful semester or other defined period of time: what resources you should access, what support you need from different offices on campus, how and when to access that support, and how can Academic Support staff work with you to develop the necessary skills to keep you working toward academic success.

 How will Academic Plans be documented?

 All academic plans from these meetings will be documented in Momentum under "Success Plans."
-Advisors and Student Success staff, in addition to students, will have access to plans, which will be updated across a semester and adjusted as needed by staff in Academic Support.
-This allows everyone to work together as a team to support students in achieving their goals and shows the hard work students are putting into their own success.
+Advisors and Student Success staff, in addition to you as a student, will have access to you plan, which will be updated across a semester and adjusted, as needed by staff in Academic Support.
+This allows everyone to work together as a team to support you in achieving your goals and shows the hard work you are putting into your own success.

 Who should use Academic Planning?

-Students who are facing transitions or challenges that are new to them and unfamiliar are great candidates for Academic Planning.
-Advisors can refer students when they need another voice or perspective in the conversation or are not sure what to advise.
+If you are facing transitions or challenges that are new to you or have been a regular part of your academic career, you are great candidates for Academic Planning.
+Faculty can refer students, too, when they need another voice or perspective in the conversation, are not sure what supports to advise, or know that a student is facing a particular challenge.

-All Moravian students have access to this resource, and Dr. Jacobe has weekly office hours that can be scheduled for this need.
-Students can login to Momentum and follow these instructions to make an appointment.
+All Moravian students have access to this resource, and Academic Support staff have bookable hours open to all Moravian students.
+Students can login to Momentum and follow these instructions to make an appointment or email email@example.com.
+Faculty may also refer students using the Academic Support referral in Momentum or emailing the above address.